awsdocs/amazon-rds-user-guide/doc_source/rds-custom.md

 |  Hardware lifecycle  |  AWS  |  AWS  |  AWS  | AWS |
 |  Power, network, and cooling  |  AWS  |  AWS  |  AWS  | AWS |

+You can create an RDS Custom DB instance using Microsoft SQL Server\.
+In this case:
++ You don't manage your own media\.
++ You don't need to purchase SQL Server licenses separately\.
+AWS holds the license for the SQL Server database software\.

 You can create an RDS Custom DB instance using Oracle Database\.
 In this case, you do the following:
 + Manage your own media\.